A Long-extended Party

 Should have the Trait Item.

-ALeP’s note: The Item trait was added when this card was reprinted in the Dwarves of Durin starter deck.
+ALeP’s Note: The Item trait was added when this card was reprinted in the Dwarves of Durin starter deck.

 Against the Shadow Expansion [AtS]